-Hence, we understand that sex addiction is a relational and intimacy disorder and this understanding informs our approach to designing the most effective programs to help patients overcome sex addiction.
+Hence, we understand that sex addiction is a relational and intimacy disorder and this understanding informs our approach to designing the most effective treatment programs to help patients overcome sex addiction.

-Interactions with concurrent substance abuse disorders
+Interactions with concurrent substance use disorders

 - “Alternating” is when a person shows a pattern of moving back and forth between two addictions.